Board of Directors

 He is currently Managing Member of the RCG Properties group of companies, and serves as Chairman of TSN LLC, a web based portal for telecommunications carriers.
 In the past, Mr. Glustrom co-founded and co-owned the Atlanta Silverbacks professional soccer team, serving as its co-chair, and served on several other boards, including that of the publicly held Harry’s Farmers Market (HARY).
 Mr. Glustrom graduated from the University of Wisconsin-Madison in 1973 and received his J.D. from The University of Chicago Law School in 1976.

 Greg Heston is an Atlanta native.
-Over the years he has given his time and resources to serve the under-resourced of Atlanta, through such organizations and venues as the Palmer House of Techwood Homes, the Nicholas House and the Atlanta Youth Project.
-Since 2007, Greg has served on boards of the Atlanta Youth Project, Avondale Estates, and Reformed Ministries International, Inc., a mission organization.
+Over the years he has given his time and resources to serve the under-resourced of Atlanta, through such organizations and venues as the former Palmer House of Techwood Homes, the Nicholas House, and the Atlanta Youth Project.
+Greg currently serves on board of Reformed Ministries International, Inc., an Alabama-based mission organization.
+Greg has been a United Way of Atlanta donor since 1986, and a member of the Alexis de Tocqueville Society since 2005.

-Professionally, Greg is a partner with Ernst & Young LLP, and has practiced public accounting in Atlanta since he began his career in 1986.
+Professionally, Greg is a partner with Ernst & Young LLP (EY), and has practiced public accounting in Atlanta since he began his career with EY in 1986.
+Greg holds CPA licenses in Georgia and Alabama, and is member of the Georgia Society of CPAs and the American Institute of CPAs.
+Greg is past president of the Atlanta Chapter of the Georgia Society of CPAs.

 Peter currently serves as General Manager of the flagship Hyatt Regency Atlanta.
 Previously, Peter served as General Manager of Hyatt Regency San Antonio and the Grand Hyatt San Antonio.
 He has also served as General Manager of Hyatt Regency Savannah and Hyatt Regency Suites Atlanta Northwest in Marietta.